stereotype441/language/resources/type-system/inference.md

 non-normative, so they are typeset in italics._

 ## Null shorting

+The process of elaborating an expression involving `?.` is complicated by the presence of null shorting, a process in which a subexpression evaluating to `null` may terminate evaluation not just of the immediately enclosing expression, but also one or more larger containing expressions.
+In circumstances where this may occur, we say that null shorting may _extend_ from the smaller expression to the larger one. _For example, in `y = a?.b.f()`, if `a` evaluates to `null`, then the remainder of both `a?.b` and its enclosing expression `a?.b.f()` will be skipped, and `null` will immediately be assigned to `y`.
+So we say that null shorting may extend from `a?.b` to `a?.b.f()`._

+When expression inference acts on an expression from which null shorting may be extended, the expression inference process produces both an elaborated expression, `m`, and a sequence of one or more _null shorting clauses_, each of the form `T_i v_i = m_i`, where each `T_i` is a type, `v_i` is a variable name, and `m_i` is an elaborated expression whose static type is a subtype of `T_i?`.
+Each `v_i` may appear in `m`, and in all `m_j` where `j > i`; when it does so, it is considered to have static type `T_i`.

+_The intended interpretation is that each null shorting clause represents a subexpression that might evaluate to `null`; if it does, then the rest of the null shorting clauses (and `m`) should be skipped._

+TODO(paulberry): I AM HERE

+To account for this, expression inference may sometimes produce one or more auxiliary outputs beyond the principal elaborated expression; these auxiliary outputs are known as _null shorting clauses_, and they take the form `T_i v_i = m_i`, where `i` distinguishes the clauses, `T_i` is a type, `v_i` is a variable name, and `m_i` is an elaborated expression whose static type is a subtype of `T_i?`.
+Each `v_i` may appear in the principale elaborated expression, and in all `m_j` where `j > i`; when it does so, it is considered to have static type `T_i`.

 To form the correct elaboration of an expression involving null shorting, it is sometimes necessary to elaborate a subexpression into multiple pieces that can